proshian/TensorboardViewer/README.md

 ~~So I made one.~~ Gemini & Claude made one.

+PS.
+I hope you are not checking TensorBoard logs on your vacation 😅.
+Take a break 🏖️

 ## Vibe Code Alert ⚠️

 This app is **99.9% vibe coded**.
 Huge thanks to Gemini 3 Pro and Claude Sonnet 4.5.